Elizabeth Warren's Ideas for New Taxes Aren't Funny

 A wealth tax is a bad idea.

-Most everyone has hobbies.
+Almost everyone has hobbies.
 Some people race cars.
 Others collect stamps.
-Progressive Democrats such as Warren apparently spend their leisure time thinking up new ways to raise taxes.
+Progressive Democrats like Warren apparently spend their leisure time thinking up new ways to raise taxes.

 Unfair taxation is a bad idea.